 Connecting with others can truly help increase your overall feeling of self-worth and purpose.
-It can also lower our stress, help us live longer and decrease our risk of isolation and depression, but what about using those connections to grow your career?
+It can also lower stress, help us live longer, and decrease our risk of isolation and depression.
+But what about using those connections to grow your career?

-When we think of work connections an image of a networking event with all the people shaking hands and awkward small talk might pop into your mind.
-But that's not always what effective networking looks.
+When we think of work connections, an image of a networking event with everyone shaking hands and engaging in awkward small talk might pop into your mind.
+But that's not always what effective networking looks like.

-"Old" connections are the people that we have identified, liked, and at some point in the past, shared a genuine connection.
-These connections may be colleagues from prior jobs, classmates, teammates, or just someone you've met and enjoyed their company in the past.
+"Old" connections are the people we have identified, liked, and shared a genuine connection with at some point in the past.
+These connections may be colleagues from prior jobs, classmates, teammates, or just people you've met whose company you enjoyed in the past.

 These connections are incredibly important to growing and maintaining your personal and professional network.
-David Burkus, networking specialist, revealed in a recent Ted Talk that,
+David Burkus, a networking specialist, revealed in a recent Ted Talk:

 "Networking comes not from reaching out to total strangers, but to old friends."

 He shared that lost connections are the friends you used to be close with, but you don't talk to as much anymore for whatever reason.
 Although it’s easy to let a connection slip away, maintaining it takes time and effort, just like a friendship.